gem/oq-engine/doc/manual/oq-manual.rst

 and Section `[sec:demos_classical_risk] <#sec:demos_classical_risk>`__.
 However, instead of hazard curves, sets of ground motion fields will be generated by the hazard calculation of this demo.
-Again, since there is only one branch in the logic tree, only one set of ground motion fields will be used in the risk calculations.
+Again, since there is only one *Branch* in the logic tree, only one set of ground motion fields will be used in the risk calculations.
 The hazard and risk jobs are defined in a single configuration file for this demo.
 To trigger the hazard and risk calculations the following command needs to be used: